 I think this is somewhat specific to the US, and the narrative plays into the general polarization happening on virtually every topic.

-But if you deploy ESG, if you want to call it that, in a ways that aren’t reactive, are rooted in authenticity and clearly create value or mitigate risk for the company, who can argue with that?
+But if you deploy ESG, if you want to call it that, in ways that aren’t reactive, are rooted in authenticity and clearly create value or mitigate risk for the company, who can argue with that?
 Forget any acronym, that’s just good strategy.

 How you communicate all of this should be carefully considered too.
 Many companies, leaders and brands could benefit from using more centrist, simple and personal language.
 Should companies fight for climate justice or should they support access to clean air and water where they operate?
 They’re the same thing, and there’s a lot more common ground than we think on these issues.
 Language has the power to be divisive or unifying, cynical or optimistic.
 Your choices have to align with your brand.